DrAShabut/AndroidDev/session-5(part-2).md

 # Creating and using Room API database

 In this exercise, we're going to demonstrate working with Room API.
-As you're already familiar with SQL databases, then much of what you know will apply.
+As you're already familiar with SQL and SQLite databases, then much of what you know will apply.

 Step 1: Add Dependencies
 First, add the Room dependencies to your build.gradle (Module: app) file: